gitforwork2/gitforwork.github.io/_posts/2016-12-20-H1b-extension-denied-What-are-my-options.md

 - Same employer, different position

-If your employer has a different position available, then they could file a new H1b extention petition for it.
+If your employer has a different position available, then they could file a new H1b extension petition for it.
-If it's a similiar position and location, they would be able to reuse the LCA and save some time.
+If it's a similar position and location, they would be able to reuse the LCA and save some time.
 If it's approved, USCIS may still ask to get a new visa stamping by going out of the country.

 - New employer, same position